 When learning French, we are usually taught a very formal version of the French language.
 This is because it is assumed that most people will be using their intermediate level French for business or simply on holidays.
 So you learn your French vocabulary and French grammar, perfect your French pronunciation, memorize your verbs and make sure your adjectives agree.
 But once you get out onto the street, you will find that colloquial French is not quite the same thing.

 It’s not just how you pronounce it.
 It’s the difference in rhythm and, most importantly perhaps, in vocabulary.
 In fact, a lot of French people use French slang terms in everyday life.
-While they might not speak completely in “argot”, slang phrases and idiomatic expressions abound, not just in cafés along the Seine, but also in French movies and French books.
+While they might not speak completely in “argot”, slang phrases and idiomatic expressions abound, not just in cafés along the Seine or out in the bainlieue, but also in French movies and French books.

 So to help you out when you are ready to move on to advanced French and go from “bonjour!” to “salut!” (a word that can also mean “au revoir”), here are some basic French words that your French courses teacher never taught you.

-This is not the true argot, or street slang, which seems to invent new words hourly, but instead focuses on informal French that you might encounter every day.
+This is not a complete guide to argot or street slang, which seems to invent new words hourly.
+Instead, we'll focus on informal French phrases and slang words that you might encounter every day.

 Take a French class Melbourne here.